victorpoughon/interval-calculator/doc.md

 -   Split full precision mode into two controls: input interpretation and display precision
 -   Add `ans` variable (result of previous entry)
 -   Add intersection operator or function
+-   Make precedence of U more intuitive
+-   Support inputing the empty union